 "Generally, I ride my bike to the MacArthur BART station in the morning and leave it there," McCamy said.
 "If I want to go somewhere in The City after work, I take the bike into San Francisco on BART."

-McCamy said the ride
+McCamy said the ride is great for her physical and mental well-being.

 "It has helped me with my mood," she said.
 "I'm much happier.
 I get to work in the morning energized."